 Restore Cleveland Hope retells, promotes and celebrates Cleveland’s Underground Railroad history.
-They serve as a resource for children and adults to inform and inspire them through educational programs.
+They serve as a resource for children and adults to inform and inspire them through educational and cultural programs.
 They act as a unifying force in the community by providing a venue for open dialogue, reflection, and reconciliation among all freedom-loving people.
 Restore Cleveland Hope offers classroom educational programs for all ages and also hosts Beloved Community Dialogues to tell stories of those freedom seekers who left and the abolitionists who helped them.

 Western Reserve Historical Society inspires people to discover the American experience by exploring the tangible history of Northeast Ohio.
-The Western Reserve Historical offers the educational program Cleveland Underground: Resistance and Compliance for students grade 6-12.
+The Western Reserve Historical Society offers the educational program Cleveland Underground: Resistance and Compliance for students grade 6-12.
 In this program, students will investigate Cleveland’s role in the Underground Railroad and explore issues of personal choice and activism.

 Social Justice Institute at Case Western Reserve University strives to create a just world.
 They examine the root causes of social injustice and develop innovative solutions by supporting creative research, scholarship, and pedagogy; social justice leaders on and off campus; and relationships within the university and into the community.